 He took this show to the UK and made an instant impact in the clubs of London.
 His music slowly became more psychedelic (initially) and then strangely took a turn towards smooth soul, until it was hard to square him with the wild man he’d once been.
 Though those who saw him in those early days could hardly forget.

 Lastly, I thought I’d add one final act according to my own whims, since I found it crazy that no one had suggested them.
 Die!
 Die!
 Die! initially had an approach to live shows that could best be described as “shock and awe”.
 They’d blast off at full volume and in continual motion, then it would all end abruptly after just 20 minutes of fury before the audience had a chance to catch their breath.

 They were also a band that liked to play on the same level as the crowd, putting themselves amongst the moshing throng of fans.
 On these occasions, the mic stand was often swept aside, leaving an audience member to hold it up so Andrew Wilson could keep singing.

-And is that the sedate music editor from The Spinoff, Henry Oliver, that you see falling about the stage and thrashing distorted basslines out of instrument?
+And is that the editor from Metro, Henry Oliver, that you see falling about the stage and thrashing distorted basslines out of instrument?
 Yes, yes it is.